Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 At Aiming, the language is decided for each project

-The client side is developed almost entirely in Unity.
+, the client side is almost entirely developed using Unity.

-Also, parts that require real-time performance tend to use C++ or C#, while
+Also, parts requiring real-time processing are often written in C++ or C#, while

-Aiming prefers to use RPC rather than REST APIs.
+Aiming apparently uses RPC more often than REST APIs.

-so there's no need to be aware of the endpoint.
+so they don't need to be aware of the endpoint side.

 Define the protocol